Connect with us

 Specialized Pathways for U.S. Citizens: Work Permits and Business Immigration

 Just weeks before the election Canada unveiled their revised Immigration Levels Plan and announced significant restrictions on immigration.
 Business immigration suffered a major blow and now the landscape is changing to limiting the pathways for temporary business immigration to Canada.
-In these new realities it is essential that you get in touch with a Canadian immigration lawyer to identify whether you still can relocate to Canada through business or Work Permit route.
+In these new realities you must get in touch with a Canadian immigration lawyer to identify whether you still can relocate to Canada through business or Work Permit route.
 However, just for the general information, here is the summary of some of the options that might be available to you.

 Source link